mobarak-ali/module30/README.md

 B. Click on a dot and open the relevent image

-Here we get the 5dots
+Here we get the 5 dots for our previously added images

 ![Empty Search](/images/dots02.jpg)